All Episodes

 I'm not kidding about this.

-It's psychosis that women see, say an old person who's suffering, right?
+It's psychosis that women see, say, an old person who's suffering, right?

 And they say, well, we should have this person not suffer.

-So yeah, I'm not saying they should Starve to death, but you know, we shouldn't give them more than the bare minimum because, you know, they they earned their fate, right?
+So, yeah, I'm not saying they should starve to death, but we shouldn't give them more than the bare minimum because they earned their fate, right?

 They earned their fate.

-And women would be upset about this, and that's and that's good, and that's fair, because sometimes men can be too harsh.
+And that's fair because sometimes men can be too harsh.

-But as a whole, women's desire for more taking care of people, regardless of, you know, well, that was in the past and move on and and so on, right?
+But as a whole, women's desire for more taking care of people, regardless of, you know, well, that was in the past and move on and so on, right?

-Like, well, they may have been jerks in the past, and maybe maybe they were mean to their children, but we can't just let them starve, right?
+Like, well, they may have been jerks in the past, and maybe they were mean to their children, but we can't just let them starve, right?

-Okay, well, so women can train men to be a little bit more empathetic, and I think that's healthy, and that's good.
+Okay, well, so women can train men to be a little bit more empathetic, and I think that's healthy and that's good.

-But also men have to be able to train women to stop being quite so hyper with their empathy, right?
+But also, men have to be able to train women to stop being quite so hyper with their empathy, right?

 So excessive, so pathological when it comes to that.